Click2Cloud/Azure-Migrate/assess-and-migrate/wwi-ecomm-db.md

   <img src="../images/WWI-eCommerce/manu-db-7.png">
 </kbd></p>

-7. After deploying schema, you can also redeploy it by clicking **Redeploy schema**, Next Click on **Migrate data** to start the Data migration.
+7. After deploying schema, you can also redeploy it by clicking **Redeploy schema**.

+There are two ways to migrate your data to Azure cloud:
+## Migrate data using **Data Migration Assistant tool.**
+1. Click on **Migrate data** to start the Data migration.

 <p><kbd>
    <img src="../images/WWI-eCommerce/manu-db-8.png">
 </kbd></p>

-8. Select the tables containing data you would like to migrate to Azure SQL Database and click on **Start data migration**
+2. Select the tables containing data you would like to migrate to Azure SQL Database and click on **Start data migration**

 <p><kbd>
    <img src="../images/WWI-eCommerce/manu-db-9.png">